cjsatuforc/PCBS-PartsRanking-BenchmarkCalculator/README.md

 # PCBS-PartsRanking
-An Parts Ranking for PC Building Simulator.
+An Parts Ranking & Benchmark Score Calculator for PC Building Simulator.

 # How to download
 Click on Releases above and choose the version you want to download.